Daily Bible Study Tips

 This website is a compilation of the brief study tips from an email Bible study begun on January 1, 2007, with five or six readers from one adult Sunday School class at St. John’s United Methodist Church in Albuquerque, New Mexico.
 It was intended to be a single-year Bible study.
 By December 2 of that year, we had 54 readers, who had learned of the study entirely by word of mouth and who had asked to be included.
 The pastor at that time, Pastor David, decided that since it was the largest on-going study at St. John’s, he wanted it to grow, and several rounds of announcements and sign-ups followed.

-Now in its fourth year, the email study has grown to an address list of about 140.
+Now in its sixteenth year, the email study has grown to an address list of about 120.
 The readers are from several churches in Albuquerque and (literally) across the nation and around the world; several denominations; and two faiths, Christianity and Judaism.
-Not too long after the study began, one of the email readers asked a question, which gave rise to longer (sometimes much longer) comments called “Bible Study Supplements – Reader Questions Answered.”
+Not too long after the study began, one of the email readers asked a question, which gave rise to longer (sometimes much longer) comments called "Bible Study Supplements - Reader Questions Answered."

 When the study began, I had no plan to do anything other than distribute scripture passages to a few friends who wanted to remember to do daily Bible readings.
 When I put in the first study tip on a passage I knew from teaching to be a little bit obscure, I had no plan to write study tips daily.
 When I started writing daily study tips, I had no idea that readers would find them valuable enough to print out, share with friends, or save.
 All this is to explain why the study tips include very few references.
 Not all of the facts, ideas, and errors in the study tips are original with me; however, since I have learned the facts, integrated the ideas, and continued in the errors for 30 years, finding the references would have taken much more time than writing and emailing the tips.
 And there seemed to be no call for references.
 If it turns out that this web site is being used - which remains to be seen - I will try to add references to both old and new study tips as we travel along.